SergioEstanRuiz/SergioEstanRuiz/README.md

 My name is Sergio and I am a PhD student at Imperial.
 I am currently working on GNAR time series models for macroeconomic forecasting, in the larger context of statistics and ML for public policy.
 Before this, I studied maths at Warwick and went on to do part III at Cambridge, after which I did a very much needed gap year.
 Outside of uni, I like to cook, go bouldering, reading and dancing salsa!

 ## UNED Economics Lecture Notes
 Here is a collection of lecture notes crafted by me for the Economics degree offered by UNED.
 They will most likely include typos and I claim no orginality!
-Some extracts might be taken for the recommended bibliography.
+Some extracts have been taken from the recommended bibliography.
 I hope this is useful to fellow students!
 ### Primero de Carrera
 (1) [Apuntes de Fundamentos de la UE](https://github.com/SergioEstanRuiz/SergioEstanRuiz/blob/main/Apuntas%20Fundamentos%20de%20la%20UE.pdf) \
 (2) [Apuntes de Historia Económica de España](https://github.com/SergioEstanRuiz/SergioEstanRuiz/blob/main/Apuntes%20Historia%20Econ%C3%B3mica%20de%20Espa%C3%B1a.pdf) \